Melvin Currie

-Melvin Robert Currie is an American mathematician and cryptographer.
-He is a former Chief of the Cryptographic Research and Design Division at the National Security Agency.
+Melvin Robert Currie is an American mathematician and cryptographer and a former Chief of the Cryptographic Research and Design Division at the National Security Agency.
 His recognitions include a Lifetime Achievement Award from the National Association of Mathematicians, the 2007 Crypto-Mathematics Institute's Leadership Award, the NSA Director's Distinguished Service Medal, and recognition as a Black History Month 2019 Honoree by Mathematically Gifted & Black.
 He is the author of the 2018 popular mathematics book Mathematics: Rhyme and Reason, published jointly by the American Mathematical Society and the Mathematical Sciences Research Institute.
 Currie is also the author of the 2019 novel Just Before Too Late.

 Early life

 Currie is African-American.
 He was born in Pittsburgh, Pennsylvania in 1948.
 His parents separated when he was six.
 Currie spent the rest of his childhood living with his mother, younger brother, and maternal grandparents.

 His uncle is jazz musician Ahmad Jamal.